 - A thorough analysis of the cost structure of the company will help the management to take some strategic decision which will impact the growth story of the company.

 - Since the selling price of the company depends upon the cost incurred in it, many companies try their level best to keep the cost low by not allocating expenses that are not that relevant in making the finished product.
-Instead, only relevant expenses are been considered as “Cost Incurred” for the product so as to keep the selling price at the lowest.
+Instead, only relevant expenses are considered as “Cost Incurred” for the product to keep the selling price at the lowest.

 Top 10 Types of Incurred Cost